Joelmukono/quiz/README.md

 ## Setup instructions.

-#### Follow the steps below to install and run this version of Triangle-Tracker on your local machine
+#### Follow the steps below to install and run this version of Quiz Board on your local machine

     go to https://github.com/Joelmukono/quiz.